thomashaaland/Predicting-Cancer-Cells/README.md

-# Prediction on Mnist dataset
+# Prediction on cancer cells
+Using a simple Feed Forward Neural Network to predict cancer cells.